lykkecloud/chest/README.md

 Kestrel__Certificates__Default__Password:<certificate password>
 ```

-Update appsettings.json urls value in order locally to use http and https access to Donut
+Update appsettings.json urls value in order locally to use http and https access to Chest

  ```
  "urls": "http://*:5011;https://*:5110;"